 Adding SANs to Wildcard SSL Certificates

-Wildcard certificates help server administrators save hundreds or even thousands of dollars on SSL Certificates by installing the same certificate to multiple websites or servers at no additional cost.
+Wildcard certificates help server administrators save hundreds or even thousands of dollars on SSL Certificates by enabling them to install the same certificate to multiple websites and/or on multiple servers at no additional cost.

 In our wildcard certificates we automatically include your domain name without any subdomain as a SAN (for example, domain.com).
 We also allow you to define your own SANs at no extra cost, as long as the SAN is a subdomain of your existing domain.

 In general, wildcard certificates can only be used to secure first-level sub-domains of the domain to which they are issued.
 For example, a standard wildcard certificate is issued to *.domain.com.
 Once that certificate is installed on the server(s), users can connect securely to www.domain.com, mail.domain.com, autodiscover.domain.com, etc.

 However, because the name on your certificate must exactly match the name that a user is connecting to, a standard wildcard does not allow your users to connect to your domain with no subdomain (domain.com) or with multiple levels of subdomains (multiple.sublevels.domain.com).
 Additionally, this allows some devices that are not normally compatible with wildcard certificates (see the list here) to work.

 Requesting Duplicate Certificates with Subject Alternate Names (SANs)

 By default, wildcard certificates only secure a specific subdomain level.
 For example, if your certificate is for *.domain.com, it will secure subdomains of the same level.
 You can replace the wildcard character with any subdomain as long as is does not contain any additional periods.
 In this example, *.domain.com would secure subdomains such as test.domain.com, six.domain.com, and www.domain.com but it would not secure a subdomain of a different level such as six.test.secure.domain.com.